shivannis/xandr-docs-public/xandr-docs/data-science-toolkit/bid-valuation-with-custom-models.md

 ## Revenue type and bid calculation

 When Expected Value has been calculated based on the `goal_type` and the Custom models set on your Line Item, the final Bid Value is affected by the Revenue Type set on your Line Item.
-Please see the table below to see how Revenue Type affects the final bid value:
+See the table below to see how Revenue Type affects the final bid value:

 | Revenue Type | How the Bidder Calculates the Final Bid | Don't Bid If... | Eligible Goal Types |
 |:---|:---|:---|:---|